Gain Experience: Summer & Academic Year

 - What type of immunizations do I need to provide proof of?

-If you would like to participate in shadowing at the Family Practice Residency’s Family Medicine Clinic or CMMC’s Family Medicine Inpatient Floor you will need to provide proof of the following immunizations: Measles, Mumps, Rubella, Hepatitis B, Varicella, negative PPD results within the past 12 months and Flu Vaccine.
-Please contact Maggie Leonard from Health Services at email@example.com to have your immunization information sent to you, which you can then forward to James Smith at firstname.lastname@example.org.
+If you would like to participate in shadowing at the Family Practice Residency’s Family Medicine Clinic or CMMC’s Family Medicine Inpatient Floor, you will need to provide proof of the following immunizations: Measles, Mumps, Rubella, Hepatitis B, Varicella, COVID, Flu, negative PPD results within the past 12 months, and a TB test, all filed with Bates Health Services.
+Participants will also need titers for Measles, Mumps, Rubella, Hepatitis B, and Varicella, all of which can be obtained through Bates Health Services.
+Please contact Kathy Morin (MorinKa@cmhc.org) from Bates Health Services for assistance, and to obtain your immunization and titers records, which you will then forward to James Smith (firstname.lastname@example.org).

 - Provide proof of a background check if shadowing.